TencentAILabHealthcare/UMIX/README.md

 # UMIX: Improving Importance Weighting for Subpopulation Shift via Uncertainty-Aware Mixup

 This repository contains the code of our paper UMIX: Improving Importance Weighting for Subpopulation Shift via Uncertainty-Aware Mixup.
 The code is implemented on the code provided by WILDs.
-If you have any questions, please contact me via the following email zongbo at tju.edu.cn.
+If you have any questions, **please contact me via the following email zongbo at tju.edu.cn**.

 ## Requirment